manticoresoftware/manticoresearch/manual/Creating_a_table/NLP_and_tokenization/Supported_languages.md

 # Supported languages

-Manticore supports many languages.
-Basic support for most is enabled by default via `charset_table = non_cjk` (which is a default value).
+Manticore supports a wide range of languages, with basic support enabled for most languages via `charset_table = non_cjk` (which is the default value).

-For many languages we provide [stopwords](../../Creating_a_table/NLP_and_tokenization/Ignoring_stop-words.md#stopwords) file (you can also use your own one) which you can use to improve search relevance.
+For many languages, Manticore provides a [stopwords](../../Creating_a_table/NLP_and_tokenization/Ignoring_stop-words.md#stopwords) file that can be used to improve search relevance.

-For few languages advanced morphology is available that allows to improve search relevance significantly by better segmentation and normalization using dictionary based lemmatization or stemming algorithms.
+Additionally, advanced morphology is available for a few languages that can significantly improve search relevance by using dictionary-based lemmatization or stemming algorithms for better segmentation and normalization.

-The below table includes a complete list of supported languages.
-You can use it to find out how to enable:
+The table below lists all supported languages and indicates how to enable:
 * basic support (column "Supported")
-* stopwords (column "Stopwords")
+* stopwords (column "Stopwords file name")
 * advanced morphology (column "Advanced morphology")

 | Language | Supported | Stopwords file name | Advanced morphology | Notes |